Hamish Fraser

 Hamish Fraser (16 August 1913 – 17 October 1986) was a Scottish communist who fought with the International Brigades and was a participant in the Red Terror during the Spanish Civil War.
 He gradually became disillusioned with Stalinism and resigned from the Communist Party of Great Britain in 1945.
-Fraser was received into the Catholic Church in 1948, and became a Catholic anti-communist journalist and activist, founding and editing the traditionalist Catholic periodical Approaches.
+Fraser was received into the Catholic Church in 1948, and became an anti-communist journalist and activist.
+He was the founder and an editor of the traditionalist Catholic periodical Approaches.

 Early life and communist activities

 Fraser was born into a Presbyterian family in Inverness.
 He moved to Berwickshire with his family as a child.

 In 1931, he entered the University of Edinburgh to study Technical Chemistry.
 He also became a member of the Young Communist League.

 Spanish Civil War

 He joined the International Brigades on the outbreak of the Spanish Civil War in 1936, and is the only British International Brigader in the Spanish Republican Army known to have been recruited as an officer of the Servicio de Información Militar.
 Following the defeat of the Second Spanish Republic, Fraser returned to Scotland and became a full member of the Communist Party of Great Britain (CPGB), rising to the status of group leader at the John Brown & Company Engine and Boiler Works in Clydebank.
 He authored a successful pamphlet defending the Party's position on the Second World War, The Intelligent Socialist's Guide to World War II, and was subsequently appointed Scottish Propaganda Secretary of the CPGB.
 He became increasingly unhappy with the party in the mid-1940s, leaving in 1945.